Green hill adorned with cypress trees Via degli Dei

 How long is the Via degli Dei from Bologna to Florence?

-The Via degli Dei spans about 130 km, typically divided into 5 or 6 stages.
-Each stage ranges from 20 to 25 km, weaving through diverse landscapes that include mountain trails, dirt roads, and some paved sections.
+The Via degli Dei spans about 130 km and is typically divided into 5 or 6 stages.
+Each stage ranges from 20 to 25 km, weaving through diverse landscapes that include mountain trails, dirt roads, and occasional paved roads.

 What is the difficulty level of the trail?